Dungeness nuclear power stations: Closure and decommissioning

-On 31 December 2006, Dungeness A ceased power generation after over forty years of operation.
-Defuelling was completed in June 2012 with all fuel having been sent to Sellafield for reprocessing.
+On 31 December 2006, Dungeness A ceased power generation after over 40 years of operation.
+Defuelling was completed in June 2012, with all fuel having been sent to Sellafield for reprocessing.
 After the site was declared fuel-free, demolition works accelerated beginning with the demolition of the turbine hall in June 2015.
 Similar to other legacy Magnox stations, the site will undergo decommissioning where radiologically contaminated equipment is removed and redundant structures demolished.
 Once complete, the reactor buildings will be re-cladded to ensure they are able to remain an effective barrier to the elements and the facility will enter a 'care and maintenance' stage.

-The care and maintenance stage is part of the Nuclear Decommissioning Authority's decommissioning strategy and spans an 80+ year period.
+The care and maintenance stage is part of the Nuclear Decommissioning Authority (NDA) decommissioning strategy and spans an 80+ year period.
 This waiting period allows for radiation levels within the reactor core to decline and helps to facilitate a smoother demolition process.
 Dungeness A is due to enter the care and maintenance phase in 2027.
 Demolition of reactor buildings and final site clearance is planned for 2088 to 2098.

-The ongoing decommissioning process is being managed by Magnox Ltd, a subsidiary of the Nuclear Decommissioning Authority (NDA).
+The ongoing decommissioning process is being managed by Nuclear Restoration Services, formerly Magnox Ltd, a subsidiary of the NDA.